Fanny Osborne: Career

 As Osborne did not date her paintings it is not known when she commenced painting the indigenous plants of Great Barrier Island.
 However, over a period of some decades her work reached the highest quality and is now greatly appreciated from both artistic and scientific points of view.
 Osborne started to produce sets of paintings of native flowers before 1900, but was most creative from 1911 to 1916.
-By the 1920s her renown had grown, and she was visited twice by the Governor-General's wife Lady Alice Fergusson, who sketched and Osborne home and garden, and purchased a set of Osborne's paintings.
+By the 1920s, her renown had grown, and she was visited twice by the Governor-General's wife Lady Alice Fergusson, who sketched and Osborne home and garden, and purchased a set of Osborne's paintings.

 Her paintings of the Adams mistletoe (Trilepidia adamsii) are particularly important as this species is now considered extinct, and no colour photographs of it exist.
 A collection of her paintings of Great Barrier Island plants was published in 1983 by Jeanne Goulding of the Auckland Museum, whose botany department holds the largest collection of Osborne's works.

 Death

-Osborne was widowed on 9 January 1920.
+Osborne was widowed on 9 January 1920, aged 82, in Auckland.
 Towards end of her life she was crippled with arthritis, and moved to the mainland to live with her daughters Constance and Winifred only reluctantly, when she was aged 77.
 Osborne died in Auckland on 12 March 1934 and is buried on Great Barrier Island.
 Osborne had 13 children.
 Her daughter Lilian Gibbard became a noted painter of wildflowers.
 Son Charles Osborne was a naturalist and conchologist, and kept a shell museum.
 Son Cedric Osborne was known for his skill with inlaid wood, and created two panels depicting native flowers, which were presented to the Princess Elizabeth and the Duke of Edinburgh as a wedding present from the people of New Zealand.